input-output-hk/cardano-tutorials/node-setup/build.md

         cd cardano-node

 4. For reproducible builds, we should check out a specific release.
-At the time of writing, the latest release has `tag 1.10.0`, and we can check it out as follows:
+We can view the latest release on the [Releases](https://github.com/input-output-hk/cardano-node/releases/) page.
+At the time of writing, the latest release has `tag 1.11.0`, and we can check it out as follows:

         git fetch --all --tags
-        git checkout tags/1.10.0
+        git checkout tags/1.11.0

 5. Now we build and install the node with ``cabal``, which will take a couple of minutes the first time you do a build.
 Later builds will be much faster, because everything that does not change will be cached.